sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 (Note: `{USERNAME}{TAB}{PASSWORD}{ENTER}` is the default Auto-Type sequence.
 However you can edit this sequence on a per-entry level.
 Just edit the entry by clicking the button with the key and blue pen icon, navigate to the Auto-Type section of the menu, and write a custom Auto-Type sequence.
 [More info on writing these custom sequences](http://keepass.info/help/base/autotype.html#autoseq).)

 ![Custom auto-type sequence](/img/keepassxc-custom-auto-type-sequence.png)

+#### KeePassHTTP: Browser autofill, with a catch

+In addition to Auto-Type, KeePassXC offers another way to quickly and easily enter your login information into a browser form.
+It's called KeePassHTTP.
+From my understanding, KeePassHTTP is a protocol for ferrying your login data from the program reading your KeePass database (in our case, KeePassXC) to a browser extension that will automatically fill in forms in your browser for you.
+(If you've ever used the 1Password or LastPass browser add-ons, it's a lot like that.)

+The KeePassXC developers [list](https://keepassxc.org/project) these browser extensions and add-ons as supported by KeePassXC and KeePassHTTP: [PassIFox](https://addons.mozilla.org/en-us/firefox/addon/passifox/) in Mozilla Firefox, [chromeIPass](https://chrome.google.com/webstore/detail/chromeipass/ompiailgknfdndiefoaoiligalphfdae) in Google Chrome and Chromium and [passafari](https://github.com/mmichaa/passafari.safariextension/) in Safari.

+However it's important to note that there are some security concerns when using KeePassHTTP.
+On [the KeePassXC website](https://keepassxc.org/project) the developers posted a note about the security of KeePassHTTP:

+> KeePassHTTP is not a highly secure protocol and has certain flaws which allow an attacker to decrypt your passwords if they manage to intercept communication between a KeePassHTTP server and PassIFox/chromeIPass over a network connection (see [here](https://github.com/pfn/keepasshttp/issues/258) and [here](https://github.com/keepassxreboot/keepassxc/issues/147)).
+KeePassXC therefore strictly limits communication between itself and the browser plugin to your local computer.
+As long as your computer is not compromised, your passwords are fairly safe that way, but use it at your own risk!

+I believe it's as a result of these security concerns that KeePassHTTP is _turned off by default_ in KeePassXC (at least it is in version 2.2.0).
+If you'd like to enable it, go to your KeePassXC preferences, then click on the "Browser Integration" icon and check the "Enable KeePassHTTP server" option.

+Due to these security concerns, and the need to install the browser extensions, I prefer to use KeePassXC's Auto-Type feature rather than KeePassHTTP.

 ### Locking your database